-So, what are some important factors to consider when choosing audiobooks?
+So, what are some important factors to consider when choosing Chinese audiobooks?

-2. Three Ways My Daughter and I are Learning Chinese from Audiobooks
+2. Five Ways My Daughter and I Learn Chinese from Audiobooks

-Now that we are comfortable with finding the right Chinese books for my daughter, we can devour wonderful stories regularly and improve our Mandarin.
+Now that we are comfortable with finding the right Chinese audiobooks for my daughter, we can devour wonderful stories regularly and improve our Mandarin.

-Occasionally, we listen to stories during meals or while my children are building with blocks, and I’ll turn it off if they seem distracted or focused on something else.
+Occasionally, we listen to Chinese stories during meals or while my children are building with blocks.
+If they seem distracted or focused on something else, I’ll turn off the audiobook.
 I don’t leave it on as “background noise.”

 Currently, my daughter is often listening to Chinese audiobooks alone.
 Unfortunately, I am not able to sit and listen with her as often as I would like.
 My 2-year-old son does not yet have the attention span to listen to audiobooks and much prefers that I read to him.

 This is a significant reason for the growing gap between the language skills of my daughter and me.
-Even if I have time, I often zone out as I’m planning the day in my head.
+Even if I have time, I am not actively learning Chinese from audiobooks.
+I often zone out as I’m planning the day in my head.

-Here are the 3 general ways that we listen and learn from audiobooks.
+Here are 5 general ways that we listen and learn Chinese from audiobooks: